This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 We have boxes and boxes of Christmas decorations, but I always like to do a couple of new projects to freshen up our decor every year.
-This year, I’ve jumped onto the washi tape bandwagon and made this super cute tree that takes advantage of Scotch® Expressions Tapes to make it extra-special.
+This year, I've jumped onto the washi tape bandwagon and made this super cute tree that takes advantage of washi tape to make it extra-special.

 I've done variations on this tree before, but thought the washi would be a fun update compared to past years.
 Because you're working with tape, it removes a step to create your custom embellishments, and the whole project comes together so easily.